josephbudd/kickwasm/README.md

-# kickwasm version 9.0.0
+# kickwasm version 10.0.0

 [![Go Report Card](https://goreportcard.com/badge/github.com/josephbudd/kickwasm)](https://goreportcard.com/report/github.com/josephbudd/kickwasm)

+## Sept 24, 2019

+Version 10.0.0:
+The framework's DOM event handling model has been replaced with a simpler one.

+The examples in the examples folder have been rebuilt with kickwasm version 10.

+### Sept 19, 2019

+Minor upgrade to tabs.

-## Sept 15, 2019
+### Sept 15, 2019

 Another major change to the framework code.

 * The new message **Init** is automatically sent from the renderer to the main process to signal that the renderer is alive and running.
-So in the main process' Init message handler in mainprocess/lpc/dispatches/Init.go you can setup message pushes to the renderer process.
+So in the main process' Init message handler in mainprocess/lpc/dispatches/Init.go,you can setup message pushes to the renderer process.
 See examples/push/.
 * Capitalized the file name renderer/main.go to **renderer/Main.go**.
 * Fixed a bug in mainprocess/lpc/channels.go.